Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 Where `app` is an `Application` instance.

 We can then create a `ShortcutEventController` instance, and call `add_action!`, after which it will listen for the associated keybinding of that action.
-Any number of actions can be added to a `ShortcutEventController`, and it's common to have a global one that simply monitors keyboard key events.
+Any number of actions can be added to a `ShortcutEventController`.
+It's common to have a singular instance of this type handle all global shortcuts.

-In order for it to start receiving these events, we - just like before - need to connect it to a widget:
+In order for the shortcut controller to start receiving these events, we also need to connect it to a widget:

 ```julia
 shortcut_controller = ShortcutEventController()